lranasingha/aws-prototypes/README.md

 Prototype Projects
 =============

-I intend to push code I write to use Amazon AWS, elastic search services.
-Feeol free to use them.
+Contains the codes I write to use Amazon AWS services.
+Feel free to use them.